Description

 Institutions of higher education are increasingly recognizing that ADA compliance risks often materialize not at the policy level, but at the point of service delivery.
 Frontline staff, such as those working in housing, dining, campus police, registrars’ offices, libraries, student centers, athletics, and reception roles, are frequently the first institutional representatives to encounter disability-related needs, concerns, or accommodation requests.
 However, they are often the least formally trained in disability law or institutional obligations.
 This knowledge gap can create situations where well-intentioned employees may inadvertently expose the institution to liability.

-Join us on April 1, 2026 when our expert presenter will translate regulatory requirements into actionable frontline behaviors.
+Our expert presenter will translate regulatory requirements into actionable frontline behaviors.
 She will pair compliance education with emotional intelligence training.
 You’ll be able to build training systems that remain effective even amid staffing turnover and other operational changes.

 Properly train your frontline staff, so they can function as early intervention actors who are capable of resolving access barriers before they escalate into grievances or formal complaints.